hehedaozuiteng/shuyecount/README.md

 # shuyecount
-A QT graphic with a mysql serives
+A QT program to store the production data from lab and workshop, and confirm by werahouse.
+Information stored in a Mysql server.

 For this and that reason you may need qsqlmysql.dll, which is I provide.